Abdus Salam

 The road named after Abdus Salam in CERN, Geneva

 From 1957 onwards, he was Professor of Theoretical Physics at Imperial College, London.
-From 1964 onwards, has combined this position with that of Director of the International Centre For Theoretical Physics, a research physics institution in Trieste, Italy.
+From 1964 onwards, has combined this position with that of Director of the International Centre For Theoretical Physics, a research institution in Trieste, Italy.

 Involvement in Pakistan's Nuclear Weapons Programme